-Practical help, advice and support for new and growing businesses in Scotland 0845 609 6611
+Business Gateway provides practical help, advice and support for new and growing businesses in Scotland.
+0300 013 4753

-At Enterprising Women, our goal is to help women achieve the success they want, by empowering, connecting, training, inspiring, campaigning, promoting, celebrating and supporting them in whatever way we can.
-We warmly welcome all female business owners, new and well-established, from any sector, background and from all parts of the UK
+Enterprising Women help women achieve the success they want, by empowering, connecting, training, inspiring, campaigning, promoting, celebrating and supporting them in whatever way they can.
+0800 012 1365

 everywoman is the UK’s leading provider of training, resources and support services for women in business.
 They work to increase the number and raise the status of women in the UK economy, using their experience and expertise to help women achieve their aspirations and realise their business and career ambitions.
-Their clients range from blue-chip corporations, who want to develop the next generation of female leaders, through to entrepreneurs and women looking to start up their own companies. www.everywoman.com is the largest online network of women in the UK.
 020 7981 2574

-Flying Start is dedicated to getting graduate businesses started (including social enterprises).0121 503 2233
+Flying Start is dedicated to getting graduate businesses started (including social enterprises).

 Fredericks Foundation provides small loans to help people start or grow their business when they can’t access traditional funding.
 Their loans come with the offer of a free business mentor.

-With Great Business, find the information and practical support you need make your new venture a success, connect to expert advice to grow your enterprise.
+With Great Business, you can find the information and practical support you need to make your new venture a success, as well as be connected to expert advice to grow your enterprise.
 0300 456 3565

-Comprehensive information on government grants for both business and voluntary groups and a database of organisations that provide business advice.
+J4B Grants provide comprehensive information on government grants for both business and voluntary groups as well as a database of organisations that provide business advice.

-NFEA is the national enterprise network.
-Our members are drawn from local enterprise agencies and a wider range of enterprise support organisations and provide an array of services to new and emerging businesses, including independent and impartial advice, training and mentoring.
-01234 831 623
+The National Enterprise Network provide an array of services to new and emerging businesses, including independent and impartial advice, training and mentoring.
+01908 605130

-As a tribute to Oli, his family and friends have created the charity to help young people, from all backgrounds, get their business ideas off the ground and turned into sustainable, profitable organisations, whatever their scale.
+The Oli Bennett Charitable Trust helps young people, from all backgrounds, get their business ideas off the ground and turned into sustainable, profitable organisations, whatever their scale.
 The aim is to provide financial support, where other methods of fundraising may have failed, and to offer advice.
-Grants will be considered for those applicants aged between 18 to 30 years old, and who are UK residents.
+Grants will be considered for those applicants aged between 18 to 30 years old.

-A website with help and advice aimed at Women in Business and a directory for local support.
+Prowess Women in Business offer business advice and a directory for local support.

-An online resource regarding the different stages of business start-up.
+Start Up Donut is an online resource covering the different stages of business start-ups.

-The organisation provides contact information for regional agencies which can offer advice and support to assist in starting your own business.
-Select the region from the drop down menu on the home page for local listings.
+Start Your Own Business provides contact information for regional agencies which can offer advice and support to assist in starting your own business.